Like to listen? Click here

 One night I had a simple dream of how the most important thing is to think fresh thoughts every day.

-The beauty is how your mindset is willing to meet you where you are, and then, with some consistent attention, open doors to new scenarios.
-In addition to the reprieve, relief and relaxation mediation offers, you are birthing fresh, only imagined aspects of yourself.
+Then, with consistent attention, it opens doors to new scenarios.
+In addition to the reprieve and relaxation, you are birthing fresh, only imagined aspects of yourself.

 All of humanity’s problems stem